When Therapy Is Asked to Fix Children

 They move through cycles — activation and rest, expansion and contraction, expression and retreat.
 Expecting children to maintain constant composure, particularly in environments that are fast, demanding, or overstimulating, often asks them to work against their own rhythms.

-From this perspective, what is called “dysregulation” may be less about failure, and more about mismatch.
+From this perspective, what is often named as “dysregulation” may be less about failure, and more about mismatch.

 Ecology teaches us that systems struggle when demands outweigh capacity — when there is too much pressure, too little recovery, or not enough space to adapt.